sagemath/sagewiki_to_gh-2022-10-10/days86.md

  * Sébastien Labbé (CNRS, LaBRI, Université de Bordeaux)
  * Nicolas M. Thiéry (Université Paris Sud)

-== Where ==

-Room PK-4323 of the [[http://carte.uqam.ca/pavillon-pk|Président-Kennedy building]]

 == Themes ==

-The themes will certainly be influenced by the four main workshops held during the semester:
+The themes of the projects and tutorials will be picked by the participants, and are likely to relate to the four main workshops held during the semester:

  * Combinatorics on Words and Tilings (March 27 -- April 7 2017)
  * Bridges between Automatic Sequences, Algebra and Number Theory (April 24 -- May 5 2017)